 Years ago when I was a young banker, we used big leather ledgers where all accounts were entered by hand.
 I remember daydreaming about those ledgers and God’s ledgers in heaven.
 We are told those books will be opened.
 I imagined my name, David Stuart Briscoe, and God adding up the sum total of my indebtedness against Him.
 I could never cancel the overwhelming indebtedness.
 In my mind’s eye, I saw God take His pen and transfer the sum total of my indebtedness to the account of the Lord Jesus Christ.
 On the account of the Lord Jesus, He wrote, "Transferred from the account of David Stuart Briscoe."

 I thought God was finished.
 But then I saw Him do something incredible.
 He added up the total righteousness of Christ and against it wrote these words, "Transferred to the account of David Stuart Briscoe."
 That’s love.
 That’s mercy.
 That’s grace.
 The more one studies the scripture and the doctrine of salvation; the more one realizes that this is precisely what has occurred in the life of every believer!
 We did not and could not do anything to earn this salvation.
 God has freely given it to us.
 All we have to do is reach out and accept it.

 3. THE LOVE OF GOD IS VALUABLE.

 How many times have you heard or even said yourself: “I can’t give you that because it’s the only one I’ve got.”
 We’ve probably all said that.
-I know I have.
 But we learn here that God didn’t have a back-up.
 God didn’t have a spare.
-But he loved us so much that he was willing to give us the only one he had.
+But He loved us so much that He was willing to give us the only one He had.
 “The power and passion of God’s love comes across, not through a supposed special meaning of the Greek word involved, but through the length to which God was willing to go for the sake of the world.”
-To give his “one and only.”
+To give His “one and only.”

 Romans 5:7, 8 tells us: